jp-chl/66DaysOfK8s/challenge/week09/day57/README.md

 _Last update: 2021-03-08_

 ---
-Today I have worked in 2nd part of Deployment management (Rolling Update).
+Today I have worked in the 2nd part of Deployment management (Rolling Update).

 #kubernetes #learning #K8s #66DaysChallenge